mrfansi/easypanel-autoscaler/README.md

 # Easypanel Autoscaler

-An automatic scaling tool for Docker Swarm services based on CPU usage.
+An automatic scaling tool for Easypanel services based on CPU usage.

 ## Overview

-The Easypanel Autoscaler monitors Docker Swarm services and automatically scales them based on CPU usage thresholds.
+The Easypanel Autoscaler monitors Easypanel services via the Easypanel API and automatically scales them based on CPU usage thresholds.
 It helps maintain optimal performance by increasing replicas when CPU usage is high and reducing them when usage is low.

 ## Features